Java

 Best Practices

-- Follow Java naming conventions (camelCase for variables/methods, PascalCase for classes)
+- Follow Java naming conventions (camelCase for variables/methods, PascalCase for types)

 - Use meaningful variable and method names